 The list is not super important, but try to get several emotions for a nice discussion.
 Then ask students to identify which piece of weather makes sense with an emotion.
 Before long, students will be applying symbolism and reimagining ideas for their own writing.

-Would you like a PDF with these ideas in one spot?
+For more ideas of how to teach symbolism and other literary concepts, download this activity set.
+It includes a PDF with these ideas in one spot.
 You can gain access by clicking on this image:

 I often talk about symbolism if I see an example during First Chapter Friday.
 Students don’t always need a huge lesson; they need realistic examples.
 When you can tie the concept of symbolism to prior knowledge, students will be ready for literary analysis.
 Try one of these approaches for teaching symbolism for literary analysis.